Networking: The Art Of Being Interested, Not Interesting

 Don't be tempted to ask questions or encourage them if they dry up.
 Just carry on listening, they will fill any silence and start talking again.

-When the five minutes is up THEN respond with whatever comes to mind at that time.
+When the 2 minutes is up, respond with whatever comes to mind at that time.

 Let the other person speak uninterrupted for as long as it takes.